cardboard-iguana/cardboard-iguana.com/log/2022-04-04-itprotv-comptia-security-plus.md

 Type I hypervisors (bare metal) are most common in business applications.
 And Qubes.
 Cloud systems are obviously all based around Type I hypervisors.

 Type II hypervisors are just specialized applications.
-VirtualBox, etc. Fine for individuals, but not as efficient...
-And certainly not scalable!
+VirtualBox, etc. Fine for individuals, but not as efficient… And certainly not scalable!

 Virtual (guest) networking is accomplished using a switch virtualized within the hypervisor.
 Virtual networking can be fully isolated, VM-to-host, or VM-to-LAN (which obviously also includes the host).